w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 - Add the cleaned up audio file to github under the meeting date
     - For example: https://github.com/w3c-ccg/meetings/2020-08-04/audio.ogg

+### Step 2b: if you used zoom

+Convert the .m4a file to a .ogg file.
+You'll commit this is step 3 as audio.ogg

 ## Step 3: Commit the files

 - Add the log and audio files to github `meetings` repo as follows: